 This is recipe is a great way to use up leftover elote.
 Cut it off the cob and add it to a tostada!

 Starch on starch = ultimate comfort food.
-Serve these with a leafy green salad with maple lime balsamic dressing or side of sautéed squash or roasted cauliflower for a complete meal.
+Serve these with a leafy green salad with maple lime balsamic dressing or side of sautรฉed squash or roasted cauliflower.

-- Vegan sour cream - Instead of Mexican crema or mayonnaise, we're using vegan sour cream to make the street corn creamy.
+- Vegan mayo/sour cream - Instead of Mexican crema or mayonnaise, we're using vegan mayo or sour cream to make the street corn creamy.
 Use store-bought dairy-free sour cream, like Forager or Tofutti brand.
 Or, make your own cashew sour cream, using my recipe.

 - Vegan parmesan cheese - For a cheesy, umami flavor, we're adding some grated vegan parmesan cheese to the corn.
 I used my 5-minute vegan parm recipe, which uses almond flour and nutritional yeast.
 You could also use store-bought vegan parmesan substitute.

-- Chili lime seasoning - Look for Tajín or Trader Joe's brand of chili lime seasoning.
+- Chili lime seasoning - Look for Tajรญn or Trader Joe's brand of chili lime seasoning.

 - Tostada shells - Tostada shells are round, flat corn tortillas that have been fried or baked crispy, kind of like a giant tortilla chip.
 To make this oil-free, look for baked tostada shells with no oil in the ingredient list.
 Or, make your own homemade tostada shells in the oven or air fryer.